lanzv/SongChordsRecognizer/WebSongChordsRecognizer/ReadMe.md

 #### ***/VisualizeStatisticalModel***
-Outcome of [Song Chords Recognizer](../ACR_Pipeline/ReadMe.md) based on Deep Learning with its key and bpm.
+Outcome of [Song Chords Recognizer](../ACR_Pipeline/ReadMe.md) model based on Deep Learning with its key and bpm.

 - Method: POST
 - Arguments: IFormFile audio